Muturi1999/requirement-analysis/README.md

 - **Process Flows and Diagrams**

 These artifacts guide the entire development lifecycle and ensure the final product aligns with business goals and user needs.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a foundational phase of the Software Development Life Cycle (SDLC) because it ensures that the software being built addresses the actual needs of users and stakeholders.
+Here are three key reasons why this phase is critical:

+1. **Prevents Miscommunication and Scope Creep**
+   Clearly defined requirements reduce misunderstandings between developers, clients, and users.
+They set a shared vision and avoid scope creep by establishing boundaries early in the project.

+2. **Improves Planning and Estimation**
+   Detailed and accurate requirements help project managers estimate timelines, allocate resources, and set realistic budgets.
+This improves the overall predictability of the project.

+3. **Ensures Higher-Quality Deliverables**
+   When developers understand what the system is supposed to do, they can design cleaner architecture and write better code.
+This reduces bugs, rework, and improves user satisfaction.

+By investing time in requirement analysis, teams reduce risks and set themselves up for delivering software that is both functional and user-centric.